Melbourne’s exciting mix of style, sport, culture and dining means you’ll never want to leave.

 Melbourne is renowned for its markets, which sell everything from local produce to arts and crafts and vintage fashion.
 Get amongst the hustle and bustle of the Queen Victoria Markets, the largest open-air market in the Southern Hemisphere.
 You can take a bus from there to the South Melbourne Market, and enjoy dim sim or street-style Mexican food under its historic awnings.
 On weekends, pick up handmade pieces from emerging Australian designers at the Rose St. Artists’ Market in Fitzroy, just a quick tram ride from the city centre.

-Dine at famous eateries
+Dine at some of Melbourne's most famous restaurants

 Book well in advance for Attica, one of the world’s 50 best restaurants, and tuck into Ben Shewry’s unique tasting menu.
 Melbourne’s city laneways are home to popular restaurants, such as Tonka, hidden down the graffiti-covered Duckboard Place, and elegant Flower Drum on Market Lane.
 Nearby, TV chef George Colombaris plates up modern Greek food at his flagship restaurant The Press Club and souvas at his string of casual restaurants Jimmy Grants.
 For the tastiest cheap eats, don't miss Hannoi Hannah's delicious Vietnamese street food or Fonda Mexican for tacos and burritos.
 Both pack out quickly.